 It is recommended that penny stock traders should stick to only stocks with high volume to avoid manipulation and slippage costs.

-Before we dive into the world of penny stocks trading, it is important to learn some basic knowledge of penny stocks and have a realistic expectation of penny stocks.
+Before we dive into the world of penny stocks trading, it is important to learn some basic knowledge of penny stocks and define what penny stocks are.

 By definition, any stock trading under $5 on the regular stock exchanges, NYSE, NASDAQ and AMEX is considered a penny stocks.

-Then, there is the other kind of penny stocks that are trading on the OTCBB market.
+Then, there is the other kind of penny stocks that are trading on the OTCBB market and pink sheet penny stocks.
 The ones that are trading on the OTCBB market is much riskier than the one listed on the regular exchange.

 How to Buy Penny Stocks Online